Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Does it also make for badass pictures of your gat?
 Yes.
 A resounding yes.

-Without a doubt, this is a pro-grade optic that capitalizes on the durability and versatility of a holographic optic.
+This is, without a doubt, a pro-grade optic that capitalizes on the durability and versatility of holographic optics.

 Plus, it looks cool, and looking cool is half the battle.